rizzit17/O2R-Order-prediction/README.md

 * **Contextual Metric Cards:** Scorecards automatically color-code red or green depending on whether a retailer is overdue compared to their historical ordering rhythm.

 ---
-*Built by Rishit for the DS Group Internship 2026*